All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Is sublingual GHK-Cu better than oral capsules?

 Sublingual delivery is somewhat better than oral capsules because it bypasses the stomach.
-However, absorption rates are still lower than subcutaneous injection.
-It may be a reasonable option for patients who cannot tolerate injections.
+But absorption rates are still lower than subcutaneous injection.
+It may be a reasonable option for patients who can't tolerate injections.

 Do I need a prescription for injectable GHK-Cu?